 True: “Some people pursue Ph.D.s to work in academia or to attain lofty research positions.
 The CEO of Rivian got his so people would take him seriously.”
 (Rivian’s CEO explains why he got a Ph.D. — and why he chose MIT over Stanford)

 He was using the appeal to authority argument.
-History would show that Lawrence was wrong and I was right – and the project was eventually cancelled (I was trying to show an alternative path to success but management was stuck on the erroneous assumptions and assertions made by others).
+History would show that Lawrence was wrong and I was right – and the project was eventually scrapped (I was trying to show an alternative path to success but management was stuck on the erroneous assumptions and assertions made by others).

 Leave a Reply